Definitions

 Etymology

-Originally depicted two hands () holding an object () to patch up a hole in a boat (), representing the meaning "seal a crack".
+Originally written as .
+Depicts two hands holding an object () to patch up a gap in a boat (), representing the meaning "seal up gaps of a boat".
 The current meaning is a phonetic loan.

 About